himynameisdave/eggs-genny/README.md

 ---

-## Usage
+## Documentation

-If you want to know about the automated Gulp [build process](https://github.com/himynameisdave/eggs-genny/wiki/Gulp:-Build) or [development process](https://github.com/himynameisdave/eggs-genny/wiki/Gulp:-Development), or the [directory structure](https://github.com/himynameisdave/eggs-genny/wiki/Basic-Directory-Structure) that eggs-genny produces, then head over to [the wiki](https://github.com/himynameisdave/eggs-genny/wiki) which should make you laugh while answering all of your questions.
+If you want to know about the automated Gulp [build process](https://github.com/himynameisdave/eggs-genny/wiki/Gulp:-Build) or [development process](https://github.com/himynameisdave/eggs-genny/wiki/Gulp:-Development), or the [directory structure](https://github.com/himynameisdave/eggs-genny/wiki/Basic-Directory-Structure) that eggs-genny produces, the best source are [the docs](http://himynameisdave.github.io/eggs-genny/#/).

+You could also head over to [the wiki](https://github.com/himynameisdave/eggs-genny/wiki) which should make you laugh while answering all of your questions, although it's essentially the same as the docs.

 ---

 ## Contribute

-Wanna [help a brother out?](https://github.com/himynameisdave/eggs-genny/wiki/Help-a-brother-out%3F) Feel free to make suggestions here or [on Twitter](https://twitter.com/dave_lunny), or better yet create a pull request and help build eggs-genny!
+Wanna [help a brother out?](http://himynameisdave.github.io/eggs-genny/#/help-a-brother-out) Feel free to make suggestions here or [on Twitter](https://twitter.com/dave_lunny), or better yet create a pull request and help build eggs-genny!

 ---